krevis/MIDIApps/Documentation/SysExLibrarian/Source/README.txt

 * HOW TO BUILD
 *

-The projects enclosed are for XCode 2.2.1.
-You may be able to use the projects in earlier versions of XCode, but no guarantees (that's up to you -- I haven't tried it myself).
+The projects enclosed are for Xcode 3.1.
+You may be able to use the projects in earlier versions of XCode, but no guarantees.
+(They are supposedly compatible back to Xcode 2.4.)

-The frameworks are reasonably generic and should work on any version of OS X (10.1 is definitely preferred, though).
-The application will only run on 10.2 and later.
-It builds using the 10.2.8 SDK; if you didn't install this SDK along with XCode, you will probably want to.

-You should be able to just build the SysExLibrarian.xcodeproj project; it will automatically find and build the SnoizeMIDI framework project.
-Note that this will only work if you set a customized location for build products in Xcode's preferences (in the Building pane).
+Everything is set up to build Universal.
+Intel uses the 10.4 SDK and gcc 4.0.
+PowerPC uses the 10.3.9 SDK and gcc 3.3.
+(Note that 10.3.9 support is optional in Xcode 3; make sure you install it.)

+IMPORTANT NOTE:  You *must* set a global build location in Xcode's preferences.
+If you don't, the app's project will not be able to find the frameworks after they are built.
+In the Xcode preferences window, choose the "Building" section, change "Place Build Products in" to "Customized location", and pick a folder.

+Once you do that, when you open the SysEx Librarian project and build it, it will automatically build everything you need.

-For installation builds: There is a shell script in Scripts/BuildSysExLibrarian which builds the whole app and takes care of some miscellaneous details.
+For install builds: There is a shell script in Scripts/BuildSysExLibrarian which builds the whole app and takes care of some miscellaneous details.
 If you just run the script, you should end up with a SysExLibrarianBuild directory in your home directory, with an "InstalledProducts" directory inside containing the built application.
 If you want the built results to go elsewhere, feel free to change the script.

 *